The Centers for Disease Control and Prevention is investing an outbreak of salmonella associated with exposure to small pet turtles.

 The U.S. Food and Drug Administration also cautions against owning pet turtles, warning that salmonella can cause "diarrhea, fever, stomach pain, nausea, vomiting and headache."

-The CDC offers several tips for reducing the risk of turtle-associated salmonellosis, including thoroughly washing hands and any surfaces that turtles come into contact with.
+The CDC offers several tips for reducing the risk [PDF] of turtle-associated salmonellosis, including thoroughly washing hands and any surfaces that turtles come into contact with.
 The agency recommends handling all turtles as if they could be contaminated with salmonella and warns that a negative salmonella test does not mean a turtle is not infected, as they do not "shed" the bacteria consistently.
+They also have a webpage devoted to keeping turtles as pets.